RutvikGupta/CSC413-Final-Project/README.md

 - `Result/`: The directory consists of the results of the experiments.

-- `CSC413_Final_Project.pdf`: The Final Report explaining our research, experiments and findings.
+- `CSC413_Final_Project.pdf`: The Final Report describing our research, experiments and results.